-The School of Health Professions Learning Resource Center (LRC) provides a unique set of enterprise solutions that promote an exciting, intriguing and innovative learning environment.
+The School of Health Professions Learning Resource Center (LRC) provides a unique set of enterprise solutions that promote an exciting, intriguing, and innovative learning environment.
 It provides a state-of-the-art media studio; audio/visual support; and information technology management of public, classroom and testing labs.
-Web: http://www.uab.edu/lrc/

-Located: 1714 9th Avenue S. Phone: (205) 934-5146 Email: shplrc@uab.edu Hours: Monday - Thursday 7:00 am - 8:00 pm; Friday 7 am - 5:30 pm; Saturday - closed; Sunday - closed
+Located: 1714 9th Avenue S. Phone: (205) 934-5146 Email: shplrc@uab.edu